E. 29th AVENUE TOWN CENTER

 As the owner of Shift Cycle + Fitness, Christensen is making it easy and fun for parents and others to squeeze in fitness, fun and family into their optimum health endeavors.

-Shift Cycle + Fitness is an indoor cycling studio in north Stapleton off of Central Park Boulevard.
+Shift Cycle + Fitness is an indoor cycling studio located off of Central Park Boulevard and E 51st Ave.

 “As a new mom, I had very little time to focus on myself – much less work out,” says Christensen.
 “Even when I did find the energy and motivation to work out, I was at a loss to find a place where I felt comfortable bringing my young baby.
 That’s why I wanted to create Shift.”